zencart/documentation/content/user/troubleshooting/max_user_connections.md

 Options:

-- If you think there's enough demand for more legit traffic, you could ask whether your hosting company will increase the max_user_connections setting to something higher.
+- If you think there's enough demand for more legit traffic, you could ask whether your hosting company will increase the `max_user_connections` setting to something higher.
+(You will likely need to upgrade to a higher, more expensive tier of service for them to agree.)

 - You could block IP addresses of bad traffic after inspecting each IP in the logs to be sure it makes sense to block them.

 - You could configure the robots.txt file to tell bots to crawl more slowly - http://www.robotstxt.org

+- See [Abuse and Spam](/user/running/spam/) and [Blocking Traffic](/user/troubleshooting/blocking_attacks/) for suggestions for dealing with bad traffic.

+- If you are on a VPS, you can use WHM's Edit SQL Configuration tool to raise the **Max Connections** value.